CodeYourFuture/CYF-Projects/Logistical Lunch/readme.md

 ## Business problem

-At CodeYourFuture, we are used to meeting on Zoom for every occasion, as we are living through a global pandemic.

-But now we need to adapt to meeting together in person every weekend.
+At CodeYourFuture, we meet in person every Saturday.
 We need to figure out our travel arrangements and, most importantly, what we will do for lunch!